800-999-7378

 1. Machine Guarding

 Machine guarding acts as a physical barrier between a hazard and personnel and is probably the most common machine safety device.
-Machine Guards come in all shapes and sizes depending on the application but usually consist of an aluminum extrusion or steel frame, with a thick, clear polycarbonate, or wire mesh barrier.
-Guards can be custom built to fit any application, and a benefit to aluminum extrusion guarding is that it's versatile enough to adapt with your application.
+Machine Guards come in all shapes and sizes depending on the application but usually consist of an aluminum extrusion or steel frame with a thick, clear polycarbonate or wire mesh barrier.
+Guards can be custom-built to fit any application, and a benefit to aluminum extrusion guarding is that it's versatile enough to adapt to your application.

 Shop Machine Guarding Machine Guarding Examples